HKUST-KnowComp/FIT/README.md

 The matrix that has been used in the paper can also be downloaded from [here](https://drive.google.com/drive/folders/17bPr6_ESqh5D0LgWNgpE4mY8gpg2iC5o?usp=sharing), where contains the matrix used for three knowledge graphs.
 We contain multiple checkpoint for each knowledge graph.

-It should be unzipped and put in the `sparse` folder.
+It should be put in the `sparse` folder and unzipped.

 An example of the `sparse` sub folder should look like this:
 ```